jcubic/quatro/README.md

 # QArto
-Q&amp;A Open Source application in PHP
+QArto is Simple Q&amp;A Open Source application in PHP that you can customize with twig templates

 ## Installation